Muskan20-Mehrotra/IOTCsvDataLoad/README.md

 # IOTCsvDataLoad
-Bulk data load into Iot
+Bulk csv file data load into the Iot platform